PlanBCode/koppelbot/factory/README.md

 The EntityClass definition / json file contains specifications for

-- properties types : which type, which defaults,
+- properties : which type, which defaults,
 - connectors : how to store the data (per property)
 - access : who has what kind of access to this entity (or property)